 - Happens a couple of times in the Street Fighter cartoon to provide a moment of humor.
 First Guile gets caught and Blanka teases him, and then the situation is reversed a few episodes later.

 - During D-Day, a paratrooper named John Steele became snagged on the church spire at Ste.-Mère-Eglise and played dead for two hours before being cut down and taken prisoner by the Germans.
-The church still has a monument to him and the other paratroopers, in the form of a statue of a paratrooper dangling from the spire.
+This was depicted in the movie The Longest Day as listed above.
+The church still has a monument to him and the other paratroopers, in the form of a statue of a paratrooper dangling from the spire, as well as stained glass windows depicting Virgin Mary and the paratroopers.note

 - One history of the SAS Regiment related an anecdote from World War II, about a trooper who got scattered away from the drop zone due to bad weather and landed in an orchard.
-Unable to see anything in the dark, and unwilling to risk injuring himself in a fall by cutting himself loose, he patiently waited for dawn only for first light to reveal his feet were six inches off the ground.
+Unable to see anything in the dark, and unwilling to risk injuring himself in a fall by cutting himself loose, he patiently waited for dawn, only for first light to reveal his feet were half a foot above the ground.

-- Postwar, smoke jumpers (paratroop firemen) would carry ropes to let themselves down out of trees (something they often tried to do, getting snagged in a pine isn't bad if you have a face mask and probably softer than whatever open ground was available).
+- Postwar, smoke jumpers (paratroop firemen) would carry ropes to let themselves down out of trees (which they would often aim for; getting snagged in a pine isn't bad if you have a face mask and probably softer than whatever open ground is available).